Cadence Bank Arena: Concerts

 The arena can be scaled down to 4,500 for theater-style concerts.
 The arena is also used for trade shows and conventions (33,800 sqft) of exhibit space plus 5,000 sqft of meeting space).

 On November 14, 2008, the arena hosted the Mississippi State Bulldogs club hockey team in a game against the Loyola University New Orleans club in the arena's first venture into ice hockey since the T-Rex left in 2003.

 On November 21, 2010, the BancorpSouth Arena hosted a college basketball game featuring the Memphis Tigers and the LSU Tigers.

+On December 14, 2024, Cadence Bank Arena hosted a matchup between McNeese State and Mississippi State, two teams that later made appearances in the NCAA tournament.